johnpuddephatt/vintageworx/src/events/halloween-spooktacular.md

 ---
-title: Halloween Ghost Walk
+title: Halloween Monster Hunt & Ghost Walk
-date: 2022-10-29
+date: 2023-10-28
-time: 3pm to 8.30pm
+time: 4pm to 8.30pm
 image: /uploads/event-halloween-spooktacular.jpg
+short_description: >-
-short_description: Our Halloween Event is expanding this year to include even more terrifying tales, ghoulish ghosties & dastardly demons!
-Follow us on Facebook to find out more nearer the event.
+  Our Halloween Event is expanding this year to include even more terrifying tales, ghoulish ghosties & dastardly demons!

+  B﻿ring the little ones down for a Halloween Costume competition & Monster Hunt suitable for mini humans

+  S﻿ign up to our evening ghost walks for the brave and hardy amongst you!!

+  Fu﻿rther details published closer to the time
 ---
-Pumpkin Competition from 4pm

-Mask Making For the Kids

-Fancy Dress Parade for Children 4.30pm

-First Walk begins 5.45pm

-Last Walk 8.30pm

-Tickets: £3.00 each